Barry Cryer: Veteran comedian and writer dies aged 86

 - Published

-Comedian and writer Barry Cryer has died at the age of 86.
+Tributes have been paid to comedian and writer Barry Cryer, who has died at the age of 86.

 Cryer wrote for comedy giants including The Two Ronnies, Bob Hope, Tommy Cooper and Morecambe and Wise.